Medical Insurance &

 HealthChoices (Managed Care)

-Medical Assistance HMOs are required to cover the same services available under the MA “Fee for Service” program.
-Each HMO is required to provide an adequate provider network, a directory of providers, and a case manager to all enrollees with special needs.
+Physical health MCOs are required to cover the same services available under the MA “Fee for Service” program.
+Each MCO is required to provide an adequate provider network, a directory of providers, and a case manager to all enrollees with special needs.
 Upon request, case managers can serve as health care representatives on interagency teams for a child's Individualized Education Plan (IEP) and Individual Family Support Plan (IFSP).

 The Special Needs Unit:

-- Educates HMO staff and network providers about special needs populations,
+- Educates MCO staff and network providers about special needs populations

-When an individual enrolls in a Medical Assistance HMO, he or she is automatically enrolled in a Behavioral Health HMO (called a BH-MCO, or Behavioral Health Managed Care Organization).
-Coordination of care for the enrollee is required between the Physical Health HMO and the Behavioral Health HMO.
+When an individual enrolls in a Medical Assistance physical health MCO, he or she is automatically enrolled in a behavioral health MCO (called a BH-MCO, or Behavioral Health Managed Care Organization).
+Coordination of care for the enrollee is required between the physical health MCO and the behavioral health MCO.

-A Behavioral Health HMO oversees behavioral health care (mental health and drug and alcohol services) for individuals with autism, serious emotional disturbances, mental illness, or addictive diseases.
-Only one Behavioral Health HMO is designated for these services within each county.
+A behavioral health MCO oversees behavioral health care (mental health and drug and alcohol services) for individuals with autism, serious emotional disturbances, mental illness, or addictive diseases.
+Only one behavioral health MCO is designated for these services within each county.
 In Allegheny County, it is Community Care Behavioral Health Organization - 800-553-7499.

 If Your Application for Medical Assistance is Denied

 If your application is denied, the reason will be stated on the denial notice.
 Information about how to appeal the decision and a form to do so will be included in the notice.
 You may also send a letter of appeal.